aklapper/diff-blog/README.md

 - Extract, rename your production database to `database.sql` and copy it to the project's root directory
 - After manually removing `protected_embeds` table creation and its records from database dump file, import the database using:
 ```
-vip dev-env import sql database.sql --slug=wikimediadiff --search-replace="diff.wikimedia.org,wikimediadiff.vipdev.lndo.site"
+vip dev-env import sql database.sql --slug=diff --search-replace="diff.wikimedia.org,diff.vipdev.lndo.site"
 ```

 </details>

-If everything worked as expected when importing, you now probably have [http://wikimediadiff.vipdev.lndo.site/](http://wikimediadiff.vipdev.lndo.site/) up and running with the latest production database, and media should be loading from the Dev site thanks to the `--media-redirect-domain` argument we used before.
+If everything worked as expected when importing, you now probably have [http://diff.vipdev.lndo.site/](http://diff.vipdev.lndo.site/) up and running with the latest production database, and media should be loading from the Dev site thanks to the `--media-redirect-domain` argument we used before.

 If you are **not** seeing images, the dev environment may be out of date with production (or you may be offline).
 You may always also download media files manually from the [VIP Dashboard](https://dashboard.wpvip.com/apps/1309/production/media/backups).

 - Extract your media files on your project root directory.
   - The expected location is `/wp-content/uploads`
-- Import media files using `vip dev-env import media ./wp-content/uploads --slug=wikimediadiff`
+- Import media files using `vip dev-env import media ./wp-content/uploads --slug=diff`
 - Flush cache and restart your instance
 ```
-vip dev-env exec --slug wikimediadiff -- wp cache flush
+vip dev-env exec --slug diff -- wp cache flush
-vip dev-env stop --slug wikimediadiff
+vip dev-env stop --slug diff
-vip dev-env stop --slug wikimediadiff
+vip dev-env stop --slug diff
 ```
 - If media files still aren't available, you may try opening one of those in a new tab and accepting a unsecure connection.
-- You should have [http://wikimediadiff.vipdev.lndo.site/](http://wikimediadiff.vipdev.lndo.site/) up and running at this moment, have fun!
+- You should have [http://diff.vipdev.lndo.site/](http://diff.vipdev.lndo.site/) up and running at this moment, have fun!

 ### Interconnection theme
 To work on the Interconnection theme specifically, you will want to replace the Composer source code package with the actual theme source: